osisoft/AVEVA-Adapter-Modbus-Docs/V1/Installation/Install PI Adapter for Modbus TCP using Docker.md

 ### Port number change

 To use a different port other than `5590`, you can specify a `portnum` variable on the `docker run` command line.
-For example, to start the adapter using port `6000` instead of `5590`, you use the following command:
+For example, to start the adapter using port `6000` instead of `5590`, use the following command:

 ```bash
 docker run -d -e portnum=6000 --network host modbusadapter